← MANAGING AGENTS

 Considering a building managed by Century?

-Century Management's 3.7 Class C violations per building falls below the industry average of roughly 5.0 — but the aggregate number, 586, still represents hundreds of conditions HPD deems immediately hazardous to residents' health and safety.
-A below-average rate does not mean good management.
-It means fewer documented failures in an industry where the documentation itself is inconsistent.
+Century Management's 4.8 Class C violations per building sits in the middle of the firms we've scored — but averages obscure the real story.
+The aggregate number, 627, represents hundreds of conditions HPD deems immediately hazardous to residents' health and safety, and they are not spread evenly.
+A middling per-building rate does not mean good management.
+It means the failures cluster in a handful of buildings rather than spreading across the portfolio.

-Century is overwhelmingly a Manhattan firm: 128 of their 159 buildings — over 80% — sit in Manhattan.
+Century is overwhelmingly a Manhattan firm: 104 of their 132 buildings — roughly 79% — sit in Manhattan.
 Manhattan buildings generally have higher-value common charges, larger reserve funds, and more demanding shareholders who push for faster remediation.
-This likely contributes to Century's lower per-building rate.
-But the outliers tell a different story: 1964 Newbold Avenue in the Bronx carries 54 Class C violations — nearly 10% of the firm's entire violation total in a single building.
-When a Manhattan-focused firm manages a handful of outer-borough properties, those buildings sometimes receive less attention.
+But the outliers tell a different story: 273 Bennett Avenue in Manhattan's Washington Heights carries 70 Class C violations on its own, and 1966 Newbold Avenue in the Bronx carries 54.
+Between them, those two buildings account for roughly a fifth of the firm's entire violation total.
+When even a Manhattan-focused firm lets a single building accumulate that many life-safety violations, the question is not whether they have bad buildings — it is whether they have a system for catching problems before they become crises.

-If you are considering a Century-managed building, pay particular attention to the Upper West Side and Washington Heights clusters visible in their portfolio.
+If you are considering a Century-managed building, pay particular attention to the Washington Heights cluster visible in their portfolio.
 Request the building's specific violation history rather than relying on the firm's overall numbers, and ask for a copy of the most recent management agreement to understand what services the building is actually paying for.

 Check violation history